-Last year at this time, we enjoyed stepping back to a time and place where my German husband and I first met, a Christmas Market!
+Every year at this time, we enjoy stepping back to a time and place where my German husband and I first met, a Christmas Market!
 My husband and I enjoyed strolling markets in Germany, sipping our Glühwein and enjoying the trinkets being sold in open-air stalls, and have since enjoyed experiencing the nuanced and different perspectives of other cultures’ take on the traditional German Christmas market.
 Would you like to experience The Magic of Christmas Markets?
 If you live in the Dallas, DFW area, let me tell you where you can experience an authentic Christmas Market.

 If you haven’t been to one, Christmas markets are truly magical.
 They look, smell, and feel everything the Christmas season should be about being laughter, relaxing, simple shopping of handmade-quality gifts (the type of gifts that become heirlooms), drinking & eating, homemade cookies, children playing, advent, and more.

 At a traditional Christmas Market, no matter what the temperature is, seasonal goods are sold from open-air stalls.
-Last year, on the way to The German International School of Dallas for Weihnachtsmarkt, I wondered if the event would be held inside or outside.
-Of course it was held outside which is another example of how this school upholds German school authenticity.
-Also staying in character, no matter what the weather is like outside, kids go out to play.
 There is something so wonderful about adding nature and raw weather alongside life experiences to be enjoyed.

 Have you been to a Christmas market in Europe, U.S., Australia or somewhere else?
 If so, where and what did you think about the market?